 Qualifications and Memberships

-- MSc, The University of Auckland (first class honours)
+- MSc Physics/Acoustics, The University of Auckland (1st Class Honours)

 - Affiliate Member of the Acoustical Society of New Zealand